vdae2304/Metodos-Numericos/Documentacion/English/arrays.md

 ### Indexing

-Access the `i`-th element in the array.
+- **[] operator**: Access the `i`-th element in the array.
 Notice that the first element has the position 0, not 1.
 Values equal or greater than the array's size cause undefined behaviour.
 ```cpp
 T& operator[] (size_t i);
 const T& operator[] (size_t i) const;